NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/policy_gate_dockerfile.md

 ]
 ```

-NOTE: Anchore processes the leading /bin/sh commands, so you do not have to include those in any trigger param config if using the docker history output.
+NOTE: Nextlinux processes the leading /bin/sh commands, so you do not have to include those in any trigger param config if using the docker history output.

 #### The actual_dockerfile_only Parameter